Standard library

 raise ValueError(f"Image '{image_name}' not found in theme '{theme}'.")

-return Image.open(stream)
+return load_image_from_base64(theme_dict[image_name])

 """

-Apply various transformations to a PIL Image.
+Apply various transformations to a PIL Image using the unified core.

 Args: